standard-procedure/llm_prompts/code_review.md

 ## Process

-1. Read Issue ID $ARGUMENTS from Linear.
+- Read Issue ID $ARGUMENTS from Linear.
 The Issue may be nested as part of a hierarchy of nested sub-issues, so if clarification is required, read the parent issues as well.
-2. Fetch the latest version of the `develop` branch, then fetch and switch to the latest version of the feature branch.
+- Fetch the latest version of the `develop` branch, then fetch and switch to the latest version of the feature branch.
-3. Merge the `develop` branch into the feature branch, then lint and ensure that tests all pass.
+- Merge the `develop` branch into the feature branch, then lint and ensure that tests all pass.
-4. Get a list of files that have changed, compared to the `develop` branch.
+- Get a list of files that have changed, compared to the `develop` branch.
-5. *Briefly* evaluate if there is any required functionality that has not been delivered - and for the work that has been delivered, is it covered by adequate tests.
+- *Briefly* evaluate if there is any required functionality that has not been delivered - and for the work that has been delivered, is it covered by adequate tests.
-6. Check to see that all endpoints have specs for authentication and authorisation - security is vitally important so we need automated tests to prove our system meets the basic requirements.
+-  Check to see that all endpoints have specs for authentication and authorisation - security is vitally important so we need automated tests to prevent regressions.
-7. Evaluate the changed files with the project style-guide and glossary.
+- Evaluate the changed files with the project style-guide, glossary and documentation.
+- Update the documentation.
-8. Are these changes ready to be merged into the `develop` branch?
+- Are these changes ready to be merged into the `develop` branch?
    - ready to be merged, or
    - ready to be merged following minor amendments, or
    - should be returned to the original developer with feedback

-It is important to remember that it is OK to stop and ask for help.
-The point of the review is to make things better for everyone working on the project, so consensus is good.
+Remember that it is OK to stop and ask for help.
+Reviews are to make things better for everyone, so asking for advice and achieving consensus are good behaviours.

-Also, there may be some changes which are better returned to the original developer to complete.
-It helps them meet the high standards that we expect and teaches best practices.
-Always bear in mind that we are often dealing with junior developers who may not have a full understanding of the implications of their coding choices, so, if feedback is required, it's always important to be kind and helpful, rather than harsh and judgemental.
+There may be some changes which are better returned to the original developer to complete.
+This teaches them best practices and helps them meet the high standards that we expect.
+Bear in mind that we are often dealing with junior developers; if feedback is required, be kind and helpful, not harsh and judgemental.

 ### Merging